Arjein/clara-ai/README.md

 ### 4. Set up Gmail API credentials

-- Place your Gmail API credentials in `credentials/credentials.json`.
+- Place your Gmail API credentials in `credentials` folder in JSON format.
 - On first run, the app will guide you through OAuth2 authentication.

 ---